heistp/irtt/README.md

 Definitely (in order of priority)...

-- Don't write JSON to stdout on cancellation.
 - Print a nicer message for bad duration values.
 - Experiment with disabling garbage collector
 - Add a flag to disable per-packet results